dwt0317/azure-docs/articles/machine-learning/how-to-tune-performance-of-parallel-run-step.md

 ## Understanding ParallelRunStep Resource Requirements

 ### CPU and Memory
-As the size of input data increases, the internal scripts of ParallelRunStep will consume more memory for data processing.
-The internal scripts of ParallelRunStep have low CPU requirements.
-The overall CPU usage should mainly depend on scripts of users.
+The internal scripts of ParallelRunStep requires minor CPU and memory.
+In common, users can focus on CPU and memory usage of their own scripts.

 ### Network
 ParallelRunStep requires a lot of network I/O operation to support dataset processing, mini-batch scheduling and processing.
 Bandwidth and latency are the primary concerns of network.

 ### Disk
-Logs of ParallelRunStep are stored in temporary location of local disk during the job which cost minor disk usage.
+Logs of ParallelRunStep are stored in temporary location of local disk which cost minor disk usage.
 Under specific circumstances where dataset is consumed in "download" mode, users have to ensure computes have enough disk space to handle mini-batch.
+For example, there is a job where the size of each mini-match is 500 MB and the process_count_per_node is 4.
+If this job is running on Windows compute, where ParallelRunStep will cache each mini-batch to local disk by default, the minimum disk space should be 2000 MB.

 ## How To Choose Compute Target